 An interesting finding was that many working under scholarship hold the title Research Assistant.
 As only those individuals receiving employment income are eligible for employment status, this group will not be transitioned as part of this phase.

 Those categorized as eligible to be SFU employees will need to be transitioned to employment status, which requires the development of an interim intake process and the signing of employment contracts.
-The project team expects to have these in place by the end of June and will reach out to those affected with more information.
+This process is currently underway; many eligible Research Assistants have received and signed contracts for the fall semester, others are in the queue.
 In the meantime:

 - If you are a Research Assistant in one of these funds and you are invited to become an SFU employee, your current terms and conditions will be captured in your employment contract as they exist today.

 - If you are a grant holder and any of your Research Assistants are invited to become employees, you will be asked to help create their Offers of Employment based on current contract terms.

 - If you are a Research Assistant and you don't hear from the project team about transitioning, everything continues as usual.